Derived from the Middle English phrase atten ash

 meaning "promontory, headland".

-Means "dweller in the overgrown valley" from Old English ruh
+Originally indicated a person who lived in an overgrown valley, from Old English ruh

 "rough, overgrown" and boðm

-Means "dweller by a row of hedges or houses" from Middle English row
+Means "row" in Middle English, indicating a dweller by a row of hedges or houses.

 Originally derived from the medieval given name Royse